 Christian tried to push the fly off his upper lip using his lower lip.
 It did not go well.

 Buck sighed.
-"Find a killer that ain't too perticular about who he kills, is my advice.
-Or step up your plans so that you've won before he can talk.
-Or you could be a man and do it yourself."
+"Find a killer that ain't too perticerlar about who he kills, is my advice.
+Or step up your plans so that you've won before Karl can talk.
+Or you could be a man and do the job yourself."

 "Now look, you…" Smith began.